 - When the command is executed, a prompt to confirm execution of the command with the specified options is displayed.
-Enter "y" to execute the command or "n" to cancel the command. - In case the XSCF unit is duplicated configuration, date and time must be set for each XSCF unit. - If the XSCF is used as an NTP server, change the XSCF time, and synchronize the domain times with the XSCF time.
+Enter "y" to execute the command or "n" to cancel the command. - In case the XSCF unit is duplicated configuration, the setting automatically reflected to the standby XSCF.
+When there is a defect on the standby XSCF, it leads to an error and the setting will be reflected to the active XSCF only. - If the XSCF is used as an NTP server, change the XSCF time, and synchronize the domain times with the XSCF time.
 The XSCF time is applied to a domain during either of the following operations: